 Identity theft is when somebody uses your personal information for their own personal gain.
-Identity theft can take on many forms, for instance, someone can use your steal your credit card details, hack into your bank account or even applying for loans in your name.
-Criminals have also been known to conduct businesses in your name.
+Identity theft can take on many forms, for instance, someone can steal your credit card details, hack into your bank account or even applying for loans in your name.
+Criminals have also been known to conduct businesses in another person's name.

 In the guide below you can find out more about identity theft, some ways your identity might be stolen, how it affects your credit and how you can protect yourself.